Constellation-Labs/euclid-development-environment/README.md

   - **local**: Used for start and stop the nodes locally.
   - **remote**: Used for configuring and deploying to remote hosts

+#### Custom Metagraph Base Image Dockerfile
+You can customize your `metagraph-base-image` Dockerfile by creating a new file called `Dockerfile` under the `infra/docker/custom/metagraph-base-image` directory.
+This allows the build process to load and use your custom Dockerfile, enabling you to add additional features, such as external databases or tools.

+This customization feature allows you to tailor your base image to include the specific features you require.
+Ensure that your custom Dockerfile continues to meet the primary goals of the original file: creating directories, building JARs, and moving the necessary files for execution, such as `genesis.snapshot`.

 ### Scripts
 Thats the "home" of hydra script, here you'll find the `hydra` and `hydra-update (deprecated)` scripts.